 On top of all of this, the WellsTrade interface simply feel underdesigned.
 Features that should take one click often take two, and information that you expect to find right away is generally another click or two away.
 This doesn’t make using WellsTrade hard per se.
 Rather it is just a little less convenient in a lot of ways.
 The experience of using WellsTrade is that things aren’t confusing, but they do frequently feel slightly harder than they need to be.

 WellsTrade is not one of the better full-service platforms on the market.
 It is fairly expensive by industry standards while providing fewer options for research and data analysis than just about any mainstream competitor.
 Investors who already use Wells Fargo Bank may find some value in uniting their banking and investing into a single platform, and long-term investors who hold assets with very little trading activity may not find the platform’s limitations much of a barrier.
 However, sophisticated traders and active traders will quickly find this service frustrating, and anyone who’s not a Wells Fargo customer already can simply do better elsewhere.

 Tips on Investing

 - Don’t settle for the first service that comes along.
 Whether you’re looking for a trading platform because a friend recommended it, or maybe you just saw an ad, this is a big decision.
 Make it with the right help.
-SmartAsset’s matching tool can help you find a financial advisor, in minutes, to guide you to the right investment platform, and then make a plan for how to use it well.
-If you’re ready, get started now.
+SmartAsset’s matching tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.